BCLocalNews.com - Agassiz student to speak on youth issues at Ignite Abbotsford

 Agassiz student to speak on youth issues at Ignite Abbotsford

-ACE student Emma Potts is speaking at Ignite Abbotsford Wednesday to give a personal perspective on problems facing at-risk youth.
-Nina Grossman/Black Press
+Emma Potts of Agassiz is speaking at Ignite Abbotsford on Oct.
+11 to give a personal perspective on problems facing at-risk youth.
+(Nina Grossman/Black Press)

-Agassiz Centre for Education (ACE) student Emma Potts is speaking at Ignite Abbotsford Oct.
+Agassiz Centre for Education (ACE) student Emma Potts is speaking at Ignite Abbotsford on Oct.
 11.

 A more casual version of a TEDx talk, Ignite allows each speaker five minutes and 20 timed slides to get their message across to the audience.